Arthur Avenue Shopping & Tasting Tour

 Daily tours, Tuesdays-Saturdays from 11:00-1:30, 12 guests maximum per tour

 Over 2.5 hours we'll'll visit a dozen Italian food shops across Arthur Avenue and 187th Street, the heart of Little Italy in the Bronx.
 The tour weaves together the history of the neighborhood, introductions to the shopkeepers, personal stories from our long family history on Arthur Avenue and food tastings equivalent to a medium-sized lunch.
+Please note that tastings change throughout the year to highlight the best products of the season.
+Saturday tours may include a wine tasting

 - See a fragment of the Belle Mont mansion which gave the Belmont section its name